-- 14.1 All mobile plant used for the movement of cargo should be suitable for the operation.
+- 14.2 All mobile plant used for the movement of cargo should be suitable for the operation.
 Operators must be trained, competent to an agreed standard and authorised.
-This also includes the hiring of third parties. - 14.2 When using handling plant such as lift trucks it is essential to consider: - the type and capacity of equipment including safe operating height as well as features such as the size and spread of the forks on lift trucks - the height of the stow - hazards associated with working down to a halfway point in a stow - the suitability of the surface on which lift trucks will be expected to operate on - the provision of running in plates where the operating surface is unsuitable for vehicle working - safe means of access and egress to the workplace - the construction of the vessel where hazards may be introduced by deep hatch wings, overhangs, 'tween decks, corrugated bulkheads, cargo lockers, deep tanks etc. - lighting levels
+This also includes the hiring of third parties. - 14.3 When using handling plant such as lift trucks it is essential to consider: - the type and capacity of the lift trucks including safe operating height as well as the size and spread of the forks - the height of the stow - hazards associated with working down to a halfway point in a stow - the suitability of the surface on which lift trucks will be expected to operate on - the provision of running in plates where the operating surface is unsuitable for vehicle working - safe means of access and egress to the workplace - the construction of the vessel where hazards may be introduced by deep hatch wings, overhangs, 'tween decks, corrugated bulkheads, cargo lockers, deep tanks etc. - lighting levels